 Velma: The virgins are always the last to die.
 God my life sucks.

-In the episode "Failsafe" of Young Justice, M'gann is the last of all the heroes in their battle against the invading aliens.
+- In the episode "Failsafe" of Young Justice, M'gann is the last of all the heroes in their battle against the invading aliens.
 Turns out she had to be the last one, as she was the one subconsciously controlling the Your Mind Makes It Real simulation that Went Horribly Wrong.
 Once she is 'killed', everyone awakens.

-The Teen Titans episode "Fear Itself" had a similar premise, with a monster stalking Titan Tower and picking off the Titans one by one, using a method similar to killers used in slasher movies.
+- The Teen Titans episode "Fear Itself" had a similar premise, with a monster stalking Titan Tower and picking off the Titans one by one, using a method similar to killers used in slasher movies.
 Raven was the last one left because the "monster" was her own powers acting on her repressed fear - after the team had watched a scary movie, no less.
-Ironically, this would not only make her the Final Girl in this scenario, but techically, the antagonist as well.
+Ironically, this would not only make her the Final Girl in this scenario, but technically, the antagonist as well.